-- examines reports from the Chief Executive Officer and the Chief Financial Officer concerning (i) any significant deficiency in the design or operation of internal controls which are reasonably likely to adversely affect the Company's ability to record, process, summarise and report financial information and any material weakness in internal controls; and (ii) any fraud that involves management or other employees who have a significant role in the internal controls; - approves procedures concerning: a) the receipt, filing and processing of reports received by the Company regarding accounting issues, the internal accounting control system or the statutory audit; and b) the confidential or anonymous submission by any person, including Company employees of reports concerning questionable accounting or audit issues (so-called "whistleblowing").
-The Board of Statutory Auditors, in its capacity as the Audit Committee, approved the "Procedure for whistleblowing reports (including anonymous complaints) received by Eni S.p.A. and subsidiaries in Italy and abroad" (most recently on 4 April 2019).
-The procedure, the conformity of which with best practices was previously checked by independent external advisors, is one of the Eni anticorruption regulations referred to in the Anti-Corruption MSG and meets the requirements of the Sarbanes-Oxley Act, the Model 231 and the Anti-Corruption MSG itself.
+- examines reports from the Chief Executive Officer and the Chief Financial Officer concerning (i) any significant deficiency in the design or operation of internal controls which are reasonably likely to adversely affect the Company's ability to record, process, summarise and report financial information and any material weakness in internal controls; and (ii) any fraud that involves management or other employees who have a significant role in the internal controls;

+- approves procedures concerning: a) the receipt, filing and processing of reports received by the Company regarding accounting issues, the internal accounting control system or the statutory audit; and b) the confidential or anonymous submission by any person, including Company employees of reports concerning questionable accounting or audit issues (so-called "whistleblowing").

+The Board of Statutory Auditors, in its capacity as the Audit Committee, approved the "Procedure for whistleblowing reports (including anonymous complaints) received, by Eni S.p.A. and by its subsidiaries in Italy and abroad" (most recently on 17 April 2020).
+The procedure, the conformity of which to best practices was already checked by independent external advisors, is part of the Eni Anti-Corruption Regulations as required by Eni SpA's Anti-Corruption MSG and complies with the obligations set out in the Sarbanes-Oxley Act, the Organizational, Management and Control Model under Italian Legislative Decree no. 231 of 2001 and Eni SpA's Anti-Corruption MSG itself.